 In 2012 she helped shoot a multi-media document in Nepal for Resurge International, a non-profit organization.

-In 2015 she mounted several photo exhibits to support Nepal reconstruction.
+In 2015 she mounted several photo exhibits to support Nepal reconstruction after the earthquake.

-Catherine’s career-long experience in training is based on regaining our natural movement.
-Her knowledge in Personal Training, Pilates and Yoga allows her to tailor her coaching to each person’s needs.
+Catherine’s career-long experience in training is based on regaining our natural movement and healthy habits.
+Over 30 years of working in Personal Training, Pilates and Yoga allows her to tailor her coaching to each person’s needs.
 She now includes meditation teaching and Ayurvedic lifestyle counseling in her work.
 She has found for herself that a daily practice of meditation/mindfulness is essential to counteract our super busy lives and stay connected to our true self.

 Catherine is a Personal Trainer certified with The American Council on Exercise and a Pilates instructor certified by the Pilates Method Alliance.
 She worked at The Aspen Club and Spa for 20 years after being a Physical Education Teacher in schools.

-When not coaching and traveling, Catherine enjoys photographing nature around Colorado and Montana as well as quiet time at home, reading, writing and spending time with friends.
+When not coaching and traveling, Catherine enjoys exploring nature around Colorado and Montana as well as spending quiet time at home, reading, playing the piano and visiting with friends.

 Member of the American Himalayan Foundation